akdavid/AI_projects/README.md

 ## Getting Started

 You can clone the entire repository to have all projects or get a single project by downloading the corresponding folder.

-To download a single folder you can use [download-directory](https://download-directory.github.io) or [DownGit](https://minhaskamal.github.io/DownGit) for example.
+To download a folder you can use [download-directory](https://download-directory.github.io) or [DownGit](https://minhaskamal.github.io/DownGit) for example.

 In each project directory there is an _environment.yml_ file that you can use to create the appropriate conda environment.
 You thus need to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) if you don't have it (or conda).